Adelaide’s national parks are top spots to enjoy the cuteness of ducklings. Here’s our picks of the bunch.

 3. Onkaparinga River Recreation Park

-Try out Onkaparinga’s Wetlands Loop Trail by entering the park from River Road at Gate 12 and you’ll be sure to see ducks with their ducklings paddling around during spring.
+Try out Onkaparinga’s Wetlands Loop Trail by entering the park from River Road at Gate 12 and you’ll be sure to see ducks with their ducklings paddling around.

 The trail has educational signs about the wetlands, with a mixture of a boardwalk and some gravel paths.
 You’ll likely see the Australasian shoveler, Pacific black duck and blue-billed duck.